codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a pig that knows karate?
-A pork chop!
+What biscuit does a short person like?
+Shortbread.

 ## Daily Trivia

-.at is the top-level domain for what country?
+Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
- 1. Australia
+ 1. Cheetah
- 2. Angola
+ 2. Puma
- 3. Austria
+ 3. Tiger
- 4. Argentina
+ 4. Leopard

 <details>
   <summary>Answer</summary>
-  Austria
+  Cheetah
 </details>